isomerpages/moe-sembawangpri/_our-school/About Us/About Us.md

 **SCHOOL VISION**

-***Innovative Learners, Rooted in Values***
+*Future-Ready Learners, Rooted in Values*

-We define innovative learners as students and staff who are proactive, and dare to take risks to solve problems and add value to self, others and community.
-Rooted in values means to embrace and live out the core values in our daily lives.
-The school desires to see all learners rooted in relational and functional values.
+Future-ready learners are reflective contributors and compassionate leaders.
+They are confident and self-directed individuals who are able to thrive in a rapidly changing and highly interconnected world.
+Learners who are rooted in values embrace and live out the school values in their daily lives.
+School desires to see all our learners being steadfast and unwavering in demonstrating these values

 **SCHOOL MISSION**

-***Nurturing Innovators in a Vibrant Community***
+*Nurturing Future-Ready Learners in a Vibrant Community*

-Nurturing Innovators signifies a continuous process.
-We nurture innovators in a Vibrant Community through

-* Cultivating a growth mindset in our students and staff
-* Designing learning experiences and spaces that encourage exploration and empower learners’ voices
-* Providing holistic education with innovative &amp; effective pedagogies
-* Building quality relationships with our students, staff, stakeholders and communities
+We nurture future-ready learners by providing holistic education with innovative, effective pedagogies and cultivating a Growth Mindset in our students.
+A vibrant community makes learning an adventure and promotes student agency.
+We achieve this through designing, creating, and building (a) a caring and enabling environment,  (b) engaging learning experiences and spaces, and  (c) meaningful collaboration with key stakeholders and partners.

 **SCHOOL MOTTO**

-THE BEST FROM ME.
+The best from me

 **SCHOOL VALUES**